Melbourne at the Crossroads: Harnessing Urban Planning to Relieve Housing Stress & Inequality

 Hosted by Chris Gallagher

-Marcus is a recognised leader within the Australian urban policy community.
-He is a past National President and Life Fellow of the Planning Institute of Australia.
-His government appointments have included Board member at VicUrban, the Victoria State Government-owned land development company now called Development Victoria, and member of the Commonwealth Government’s former National Housing Supply Council and its current National Housing Supply and Affordability Council.
+Marcus is a past National President and Life Fellow of the Planning Institute of Australia.
+He has been a Board member at VicUrban (the State Government-owned land development company, now Development Victoria), and member of the Commonwealth Government’s former National Housing Supply Council and its current National Housing Supply and Affordability Council.

 Marcus is a principal contributor and co-editor of two books covering metropolitan governance, and infrastructure funding and management.

-Peter Seamer AM was the CEO of Federation Square during its construction and early operational phase from 2000 to 2005, managing the highly complex range of construction, funding, public relations and political issues involved.
+Peter Seamer AM was the CEO of Federation Square during its construction and early operational phase, managing a highly complex range of construction, funding, public relations and political issues.

-Working with both Labor and Liberal governments, he was the CEO of the Victorian Planning Authority for a decade.
+He was CEO of the Victorian Planning Authority for a decade.
 During this time, he oversaw the design and planning of some sixty new suburbs in Melbourne’s growth areas, regional Victorian cities, and inner-city brownfield sites.
-For a time, he was additionally the CEO of Places Victoria, now Development Victoria.
+He has also been the CEO of Places Victoria (now Development Victoria).

 He is passionate about the need to make our cities more equitable, efficient and liveable, as well as the overwhelming need to house all Victorians, despite the rapid population growth of our State.
-A particular interest is finding housing for those on the bottom rung of the socio-economic ladder and, accordingly, is on the board of a community housing association.
+A particular interest is finding housing for those on the bottom rung of the socio-economic ladder and he is on the board of a community housing association.

-In response to these issues, he published Breaking Point: The Future of Australian Cities which critically investigated the challenges facing the growth of Australian cities, and the need to create truly polycentric Australian cities as they double in size in coming decades.
+He published Breaking Point: The Future of Australian Cities, which critically investigated the challenges facing the growth of Australian cities, and the strategies required as they double in size in coming decades.

 In another instalment of our Melbourne Series, join our expert panel for this vital conversation about Melbourne's future.